dccuchile/wefe/doc/create_metric.rst

 >>>             return {'query_name': query.query_name_, 'result': np.nan}

-We can illustrate what the outputs of the previous transformation would look like using the following query:
+We can illustrate what the outputs of the previous transformation look like using the following query:

 >>> from wefe.word_embedding_model import WordEmbeddingModel
 >>> from wefe.query import Query